hammerheim-game/hammerheim-rules/6-optional-rules.md

 that this healing is only beneficial to models who have more than one Wound on their profile.
 12 Stone of Protection.
-A model who carries this stone has their armour save improved by one point (i.e. a 5+ save becomes a 4+ save).
+A model who carries this stone has their armor save improved by one point (i.e. a 5+ save becomes a 4+ save).
 Note that no model may ever have a save better than 1+.
-If the model has no armour, the stone gives him a 6+ armour save.
+If the model has no armor, the stone gives him a 6+ armor save.
 Assembled By Paul H Page 311 (knights_templar@hotmail.com)